A dramatic increase in the number of people using bumbags has raised suspicions of police.

 “The laws apply to an area we’ve marked out from Bankstown to Heathcote, and from Kogarah moving west to Casula,” says Lukanis.
 “These are considered high-risk areas.”

 The laws allow police to apprehend the bumbag user without any warrant or cause.

-“It’s clear that nobody would wear a bumbag for fashion reasons,” says Premier Gladys Berejiklian “We believe these new laws will be a crucial weapon in Sydney’s war on drugs.”
+“It’s clear that nobody would wear a bumbag for fashion reasons,” says Premier Gladys Berejiklian “We believe these new laws are a crucial weapon in Sydney’s war on drugs.”